Documentation

 1. it's entirely ephemeral!
 This means that if the instance is restarted, it will lose all its data.

-2. it has no idea what its domain name is!
+2. it has no idea what its public address is!
 This means session cookies won't work.

 Persistent storage